Early Academic Work—Tour of the

 and RCA.
 In 2013 he became managing editor of the peer reviewed

 speaker at professional conferences.

 Cohen resides in the Boston area with his wife, son (when back from college), and

-landscape photographer (with 48 years of photography experience) and powder hound skier, with (still) passable knees
+photographer (with 51 years of photography experience) and powder hound skier, with (still) passable knees

 and aspirations for mogul-less slopes.